webpack/webpack.js.org/src/content/api/compilation-hooks.md

 Store chunk info to the records.
 This is only triggered if [`shouldRecord`](#shouldrecord) returns a truthy value.

 - Callback Parameters: `chunks` `records`

-### `optimizeCodeGeneration`

-T> This hook will be available in v5.0.0

-A plugin can tap into this hook to optimize the generated code.

-- Callback Parameters: `modules`

-### `beforeModuleHash`

-T> This hook will be available in v5.0.0

-Called before hashing modules.

-### `afterModuleHash`

-T> This hook will be available in v5.0.0

-Called after hashing modules.

-### `beforeRuntimeRequirements`

-T> This hook will be available in v5.0.0

-Called before processing the modules required at runtime.

-- Callback Parameters: `entrypoints`

-### `afterRuntimeRequirements`

-T> This hook will be available in v5.0.0

-Called after processing the runtime requirements.

 ### `beforeHash`